TheWebCoder/-Metric-Imperial-Unit-Converter/README.md

-# -Metric-Imperial-Unit-Converter
+# Metric-Imperial-Unit-Converter
-This is a simple web-based Metric/Imperial Unit Conversion tool
+This is a simple web-based Metric/Imperial Unit Conversion tool that allows users to quickly convert between common length, volume, and mass units.
+The tool is built using HTML, CSS, and JavaScript and can be easily used by anyone with a web browser.
+The conversion calculations are done automatically when the user inputs a value and clicks the "Convert" button.
+The tool supports the conversion of meters to feet, liters to gallons, and kilograms to pounds, and displays the results in an easy-to-read format using cards.
+The tool is open-source and can be easily customized and improved to meet your needs.